freddye83/OpenSprinkler-Arduino/README.md

 	- needs an include guard on ICMPPing.h (duh)

 - Hostname
-	- at this stage hostname isn't implemented for opensprinkler - you'll need to use IP to access
+	- at this stage hostname isn't implemented for opensprinkler - you'll need to access by its IP address.
+A workaround is to assign a hostname in your DHCP server (I use 'opensprinkler.local')
 	- this seems to be a limitation of the Arduino Ethernet library / I haven't gotten around to fixing it yet using one of the work-around libraries

 - Port Number